-You can connect your Amazon Echo Show, Fire TV, or Fire Tablet to your Ring device and use Alexa voice commands to answer your door, speak to your visitors, get a live view from your camera feed, and more.
+You can connect your Amazon Echo Show, Fire TV, or Fire Tablet to your Ring device and use Alexa voice commands to do the following and more:

 You may also need to update your mobile device's operating system.